cdlate/resume/index.md

 ### Mar 2012 - Jun 2012  ###
 (<abbr title="Be &amp; Partners, Reggio Emilia, Italy">Be &amp; Partners</abbr>)
-I joined Be &amp; Partners as senior developer, my main duty was to extend the functionalities of their existing custom CMS system in order to make it able to handle new client requirements.
+I joined Be &amp; Partners as **senior developer**, my main duty was to extend the functionalities of their existing custom CMS system in order to make it able to handle new client requirements.

-During the three month I worked there I was able to implement a number of features: their CMS system can now handle multiple products lists, multiple Localizations, all the products catalogues are downloadable as PDF documents, the products lists can be updated using web services, the product images are now auto-cropped and resized
+During the three month I worked there I was able to implement a number of features: their CMS system can now handle multiple products lists, multiple Localizations, all the products catalogues are downloadable as PDF documents, the products lists can be updated using **web services**, the product images are now** auto-cropped and resized**
-The updated CMS has been used to develop the website www.deroma.com, which is now live in Italy, Us, France, Spain and Japan.
+The updated CMS has been used to develop the website [www.deroma.com](http://www.deroma.com), which is now live in Italy, Us, France, Spain and Japan.

 #### Methodology: Waterfall.